September 2, 2015

 Tickets to the event are only a couple bucks and a portion of the proceeds will go towards Outer Banks Catch, an organization dedicated to promoting and educating seafood lovers about the numerous advantages of requesting seafood offerings that are both in-season and locally-caught.

-Apart from the great food and drink, there will be live from local Outer Banks bands throughout the day as well as interesting and unique for all ages.
-Representatives from Outer Banks Catch will be on-site, answering all of your questions about where and buy local seafood and how to help support the fine male and female anglers who catch fish, shrimp, oysters and clams for a living.
+Apart from the great food and drink, there will be live music from local Outer Banks bands throughout the day as well as interesting and unique games for kids all ages.
+Representatives from Outer Banks Catch will be on-site, answering all of your questions about where and how to buy local seafood and how to help support the fine male and female anglers who catch fish, shrimp, oysters and clams for a living.

 Outer Banks Seafood Festival Parking